“How do we know we can trust them? And what if they abduct us?” My mom whispered neuroses into my ear.

 Well, as you can see, mom and I had our hands, hearts and minds pregnant with the opportunities for new research.
 But we still had some unanswered questions for Mulder and Scully – and they were nowhere to be found.
 I leaned over to my mom, who was just as confused as I was, “So, what the hell do we do next?”

 Then, there was this sound, almost like before an earthquake.
-I looked down the hall toward the front door, witnessing something very peculiar, something that I couldn’t bare to turn away from.
+I looked down the hall toward the front door, witnessing something very peculiar, something that I couldn’t bear to turn away from.

 “Mom… hey, mom…”